ACT Brumbies: Colours and name

 The Brumbies traditional colours are navy blue, white and gold.
 Their primary jersey is navy with gold trim, with navy shorts and socks.
 The alternate jersey is gold and yellow, generally worn for away matches.
 The Brumbies also have a traditional jersey which is used for games against fellow Australian Super 12 foundation teams NSW and Queensland, which reflects the original home jersey worn between 1996 and 2005.
 This features a navy 'saddle' across the shoulders and white below chest level, with gold trim.
-The primary jersey sponsor is the Plus500.
+The primary jersey sponsor is Safeguard Global, who signed a 3-year deal as naming rights sponsor of both men's and women's teams starting in 2023.

 The team is named after the feral horses which inhabit Canberra's hinterland.
-The Brumbies mascot is Brumby Jack.
+The Brumbies mascot is Brumby Jack, with his counterpart Brumby Jill joining as a co-mascot in the 2010s.
 The Brumbies were originally known as the ACT Brumbies when they were accepted into the Super 12 for its inaugural season in 1996.
 Shortly after the 2004 season, two regional governing bodies in New South Wales – Far South Coast Rugby Union and Southern Inland Rugby Union, joined the ACT Rugby Union, which then renamed itself the ACT and Southern NSW Rugby Union.
 The team adopted a new name and logo for the 2005 season, dropping the "ACT" to become known simply as "The Brumbies".
 The name change identified that the team represented an area much larger than the Australian Capital Territory – with "Brumbies Territory" incorporating a number of regions through southern New South Wales including the Riverina, Shoalhaven, and Southern Highlands as well as the Sunraysia region incorporating parts of Victoria.